HitKeep vs Pirsch: Open Source Analytics Alternative

 - backend proxy setups

-2. Established managed cloud product
+2. Established managed cloud and Enterprise deployment options

 Section titled “2.
-Established managed cloud product”Pirsch has operated as a managed cloud product for several years.
-If you want a hosted-first experience and do not need self-hosting, Pirsch is a mature option.
+Established managed cloud and Enterprise deployment options”Pirsch has operated as a managed cloud product for several years.
+Its current Enterprise plan also lists SAML single sign-on and on-premise installation.
+If you want a hosted-first experience or a vendor-supported proprietary on-premise agreement, Pirsch is a mature option.

 3. German-based company with EU-first positioning